-Information on SAEs will be collected and assessed throughout the study, from inclusion at D01 until 6 months after vaccination, and related SAEs and fatal SAEs throughout the study, up to 5 years after vaccination.
-However, before the study intervention administration, only SAEs related to study procedures are to be collected.
+Information on SAEs will be collected and assessed throughout the study, from inclusion at D01 until 6 months after vaccination, and related SAEs and death will be collected throughout the study, up to 5 years after vaccination.
+However, before the first study intervention administration, only SAEs related to study procedures are to be collected.